 - The Great Wolfhound has regular grooming requirements

-The dense, wiry coat of the Grey Wolfhound will need to be brushed on a daily basis and washed at intervals of a few months.
+The dense, wiry coat of the Grey Wolfhound will need to be brushed daily and washed at intervals of a few months.

 If your pet inherits a long-haired fur coat, you will benefit from an experienced, professional groomer to trim its fur coat.